 - 9.1 Late to school is defined as students not being in registration when the register is taken.
-If a student arrives more than 30 minutes after the academy day starts, then an unauthorised absence code of 'U' will be applied to the register.
-We ask that all students are in the academy building no later than 10 minutes before the official start time so that they can get prepared and organised for the learning that day. - 9.2 The Attendance Team will send a text message to parents / carers informing them when their child is late.
-In our secondary schools, lateness results in a same-day correction in line with the Positive Behaviour Policy. - 9.3 100% attendance is recognised in celebration assemblies and through certificates, letters and, in some academies, by positive behaviour points.
+If a student arrives either 60 minutes after the session begins or after the form time or first lesson has taken place, then an unauthorised absence code of 'U' will be applied to the register.
+The cutoff time will be determined by the individual academy.
+We ask that all students are in the academy building no later than 10 minutes before the official start time so that they can get prepared and organised for the learning that day. - 9.2 The attendance team will send a text message to parents / carers informing them when their child is late.
+In our secondary schools, lateness results in a same-day correction in line with the Positive Behaviour policy. - 9.3 100% attendance is recognised in celebration assemblies and through certificates, letters and, in some academies, by positive behaviour points.

-10.0 Persistent Absence (PA)
+10.0 Persistent absence (PA)

 - 10.1 Any student who has an overall attendance of below 90% is considered to be in the persistent absence category. - 10.2 Any student who is PA will be monitored and put on an action plan.
-The Education Welfare Officer / Attendance Team will meet with students, and their families whose attendance cause concern.
+The education welfare officer / attendance team will meet with students, and their families whose attendance cause concern.
 Where necessary, home visits are made.
-In situations of persistent truanting, a family may be fined.
+In situations of persistent unauthorised absence a referral will be made to the local authority to consider a penalty notice fine or legal proceedings for a prosecution under s.444 of the 1996 Education Act.